How To Check Harley Twin Cam Chain Tensioners

 The two front exhaust pipe nuts were unfastened with a 1/2" deep socket on a 6" extension.

-The factory service manual recommends using a swivel socket, but it wasn't necessary on this bike.
+The factory service manual recommends using a swivel socket, but it wasn't necessary on my 2005 Road King.

 Next up were the heat shields, which are held on by hose clamps.